 In order to transform an image, Geographic Imager needs to know the current coordinate system of it.
 If the coordinate system information is not present in the image reference file, it is necessary to specify a one.
-To do this, click the Coordinate System Specify link in the Geographic Imager palette or choose Specify Coordinate System from the palette options menu.
+To do this, click the Coordinate System hyperlink in the Geographic Imager panel or choose Specify Coordinate System from the panel options menu.